How Small Businesses Can Avoid the Cash Flow Curse

 By renting phone equipment, 8x8 Flex enables small businesses to get the phone system they need now with the flexibility of pay-as-you-go pricing.
 With Flex, small business owners don’t have to worry about over-committing to long contracts, so they can have peace of mind that no matter how quickly their business changes, their phone system will keep pace.

 Small Business Phone Rental Program Meets the Cloud

 Flex offers small businesses the flexibility they want in a phone rental program, but hardware is only part of the equation.
 Flex works hand in hand with 8x8 Virtual Office, the powerful cloud-based communications solution from 8x8 that gives businesses the ability to work anywhere, anytime, across devices.

 In addition to superior voice quality, 8x8 Virtual Office provides small businesses with enterprise-level phone system features like auto attendant, video conferencing, messaging, and CRM integration.
 As the most trusted business phone system available – just check out Gartner’s Magic Quadrant and the Tolly Group report – 8x8 Virtual Office delivers the reliability of 99.9999% core up time.

-8x8 can offer a complete phone system for small businesses, one they can count to deliver superior performance and, now, outstanding flexibility.
+8x8 offers a complete phone system for small businesses, one they can count on to deliver superior performance and, now, outstanding flexibility.